localstack/docs/content/en/references/init-hooks.md

 {{< /tabpane >}}

 Another use for init hooks can be seen when [adding custom TLS certificates to LocalStack]({{< ref "custom-tls-certificates#custom-tls-certificates-with-init-hooks" >}}).

+## Troubleshooting
+If you are having issues with your initialization hooks not being executed, please perform the following checks:
+- Do the scripts have a known file extensions (`.sh` or `.py`)?
+  - If not, rename the files to the matching file extension.
+- Is the script marked as executable?
+  - If not, set the executable flag on the file (`chmod +x ...`).
+- If it's a shell script, does it have a shebang (e.g., `#!/bin/bash`) as the first line in the file?
+  - If not, add the shebang header (usually `#!/bin/bash`) on top of your script file.
+- Is the script being listed in the logs when running LocalStack with `DEBUG=1`?
+  - The detected scripts are logged like this:
+    ```
+    ...
+    Init scripts discovered: {BOOT: [], START: [], READY: [Script(path='/etc/localstack/init/ready.d/setup.sh', stage=READY, state=UNKNOWN)], SHUTDOWN: []}
+    ...
+    Running READY script /etc/localstack/init/ready.d/setup.sh
+    ...
+    ```
+  - If your script does not show up in the list of discovered init scripts, please check your Docker volume mount.
+    Most likely the scripts are not properly mounted into the Docker container.